 ORGL 4098: Leadership Certificate Practicum

-Students entering the course and/or Student Leadership Certificate program must complete a Campuslink form to address the co-curricular hours and experiences needed to complete the practicum course.
-The academic portion of this course serves as a capstone for the student involvement experience.
-All students must register via CampusLINK.
-All individual taking this course must be approved by SALD before registering for the course.
+Students entering the course and/or Student Leadership Certificate program must meet with SALD to address the co-curricular hours and experiences needed to complete the practicum course.
+The academic portion of this course serves as a capstone for the student involvement experience and must be approved before registering for the course.

 Co-Curricular Core Requirements